giichi0216/codingamePYTHON3/README.md

 # codingamePYTHON3
-codes for reference for the codingame in python3
+codes for reference for the codingame in python3 language